Specialist Mentors for Mental Health (MH) and Autism Spectrum (AS)

-- Sessions 2 & 3 – Commencement of support, rapport and trust building.
-Assess future support requirements
+- Sessions 2 & 3 – Commencement of support, rapport and trust building, assess future support requirements

 - Sessions 4 onwards – fortnightly sessions for academic progression and well-being support.

-- Office based face to face appointments
+- Office based face-to-face

 Supplementary support can be available to students through a variety of facilitated peer support groups.